SE2-group4/SE1-project/docs/UnitTestReport.md

 **Criteria for method *getUserId*:**

 <!-- input space -->
- - userId (int), as returned from the method
+ - userId (Integer), as returned from the method

 **Predicates for method *getUserId*:**